 Permits for non-EU registered aircraft

-Permits are required for scheduled and non-scheduled passenger, cargo and combi services where these services are operated for valuable consideration, ie any kind of payment or reward.
+Permits are needed for scheduled and non-scheduled passenger, cargo and combi services where these services are operated for valuable consideration such as any kind of payment or reward.

 Other bodies that regulate the aviation sector in the EU

-The EASA is an agency within the EU.
-It is responsible for the airworthiness and environmental certification of all aeronautical products, parts, and appliances that have been designed, manufactured, maintained or used by any individual or organisation under the regulatory oversight of an EU member state.
+EASA is an agency within the EU.
+It is responsible for the airworthiness and environmental certification of all aeronautical products, parts and appliances that have been designed, manufactured, maintained or used by any individual or organisation under the regulatory oversight of an EU member state.

 - implementing and monitoring safety rules, including inspections in EU member states